 Dads are just the best.
 Dads kill all the spiders in the house, make sure we understand toilet-humor, and always love us unconditionally (even if Dad shows it a little differently than Mom).
 So in honor of our Pop, we’re sharing 10 amazing things to do with Dad on Father’s Day in LA.

 1. Dodger Game – One of the best pastimes for a Dad is cheering the Dodgers at their home stadium.
-At 1:10 on June 19th, the Dodgers are playing against the Cleveland Guardians and what looks to be an awesome afternoon of baseball and Doyer dogs!
+All weekend (June 16th-18th) the Dodgers are playing against the Giants and what looks to be an awesome afternoon of baseball and Dodger dogs!

 2. Play Some Golf – LA has an ample selection of amazing golf courses.
-From Pelican Hill in Newport to the Lakeside Golf Club in Burbank and everywhere in between, check out some amazing courses that will give Dad the best game of his life.
-If money is an issue, you’ll still be able to get your golfing kicks at a driving range.
+From Pelican Hill in Newport to the Lakeside Golf Club in Burbank and everywhere in between.
+Check out some of the amazing greens we found here and give Dad the best game of his life.

-4. BBQ – My Dad’s perfect Father’s Day involves a pool and some BBQ.
-But for those of you who don’t have a BBQ at home, you’ve got plenty of options!
-From free BBQ pits at the park to some famous BBQ joints in town, gift Dad a slab of ribs so that he can take a break from the grilling!
+6. BBQ – Dad’s perfect Father’s Day always involves a pool, beer, some BBQ and burgers.
+But for those of you who don’t have a BBQ at home, you’ve got plenty of options.
+From free BBQ pits at the park to some famous burger joints in town, gift Dad a meal out so that he can take a break from the grilling.

-8. Take Him to the Movies – Dad loves action-packed films or scary thrillers.
-On this hot day in June, purchasing movie tickets and buying your favorite candy is another option.
-If Dad is a cult-classic follower or likes to hang with the crowd, check out the many outdoor theater options like Eat.
-See.
-Hear or the outdoor screenings at Forever Hollywood.
+10. Take Him to the Movies – Dad loves action-packed films or scary thrillers.
+If Dad is a cult-classic follower or likes to hang with the crowd, check out the many outdoor theater options like Rooftop Cinema Club in DTLA or the outdoor screenings at Forever Hollywood.

-10. Get Artsy – Perhaps Dad is an intellectual artist looking for a muse.
-Taking your Dad to the Getty, the Broad or LACMA might be a great way to start a conversation!
+12. Get Artsy – Perhaps Dad is an intellectual artist looking for a muse.
+Taking your Dad to the Getty, the Broad or LACMA might be a great way to start a conversation.
 If you’re Dad is more hands-on with his art, try taking your dad to a pottery class or a wine and paint session!

 Things to do if He’s Not in LA: